On the equivalence of static and dynamic weak optimal transport: A PDE constrained optimization problem

-\end{enumerate} \end{prop} \begin{proof} We first prove $(i)$.
-It is a direct consequence of Theorem~\ref{prop: 1.13} that $F$ is lower semicontinuous for the weak* topology, since it is represented as the supremum of the family consisting of weakly* continuous functionals.
-The fact that $F$ is positively 1-homogeneous follows from the observation that for all $\tau> 0$, $\lambda \in \mathcal{M}(\mathbb{R}^{d}, S^{+}_{d})$ is a competitor in (\ref{1.10}) for $F(\mu, \nu)$ if and only if $\tau \lambda$ is a competitor in (\ref{1.10}) for $F(\tau \mu, \tau \nu)$ and
+\end{enumerate} \end{prop} \begin{proof} It is a direct consequence of Theorem~\ref{prop: 1.13} that $F$ is convex and lower semicontinuous with respect to the specified product topology, since it is represented as the supremum of the family consisting of linear functionals that are continuous with respect to this topology.
+This proves $\ref{item 1 lcs}$.